kyegomez/BitNet/README.md

 BitLinear = tensor -> layernorm -> Binarize -> abs max quantization -> dequant

-"The implementation of the BitNet architecture is quite simple, requiring only the replacement of linear projections (i.e., nn.Linear in PyTorch) in the Transformer. " -- BitNet is really easy to implement!
+"The implementation of the BitNet architecture is quite simple, requiring only the replacement of linear projections (i.e., nn.Linear in PyTorch) in the Transformer. " -- BitNet is really easy to implement just swap out the linears with the BitLinear modules!

 ## **NEWS**
 - BitNet Transformer has been trained using the `train.py` file that trains on enwiki8 a small 1gb dataset of wikipedia: [HERE IS THE LINK](https://drive.google.com/file/d/1gBuZRFBqMV3cVD902LXA_hmZl4e0dLyY/view)